Julie (mango): History

 The origins of 'Julie' are uncertain but recent genetic studies show that it possibly descended from cultivars introduced to the Caribbean through Jamaica and Trinidad from Réunion, although its monoembryonic trait suggests it is descended from the Indian line of mangoes.

 'Julie' was recognized for its outstanding flavor and growth.
-Most importantly it is known as the second best mango in the Caribbean (second to starch).
+Most importantly it is known as the second best mango in the Caribbean (second to ten pound/donkey stones).
 It was introduced to the United States via south Florida by Lawrence Zill, a nurseryman and horticulturalist known for producing new mango varieties.
 Several Florida varieties are descended directly or indirectly from Julie, including 'Sophie Fry', 'Gary' and 'Carrie'.
 'Julie' is also the parent of 'Graham', a variety from Trinidad.

 The cultivar proved to be difficult to adapt to the humid climate of Florida, however, and was very susceptible to fungus, making it unsuitable for commercial growing.
 Nevertheless, the variety was sold as nursery stock for home growing and continues to be done so on a limited scale.
 It remains a popular variety in the West Indies, where it is often referred to as 'Saint Julian' mango.

 'Julie' trees are part of the collections of the USDA's germplasm repository in Miami, Florida, the University of Florida's Tropical Research and Education Center in Homestead, Florida, and the Miami-Dade Fruit and Spice Park, also in Homestead.